 You may request a program change from a thesis-based program to a course-based program by completing the same program change form.

 Master's of Applied Science (MASc) to Doctor of Philosophy (PhD)

-If you are enrolled in a Master's of Applied Science (MASc) program you can complete the Program Change form to change to the Doctor of Philosophy (PhD) program without completing your Master's degree.
+If you are enrolled in a Master's of Applied Science (MASc) program you can complete the Program/plan change form to change to the Doctor of Philosophy (PhD) program without completing your Master's degree.

-- have demonstrated an aptitude for research and developed a clearly defined research program that is likely to satisfy the research proposal component of the PhD comprehensive examination;
+- A clearly defined research program that is likely to satisfy the research proposal component of the PhD comprehensive examination

-- present objective evidence of adequate English language skills which should enable you to write a thesis and to communicate orally; and
+- Adequate English language skills which should enable you to write a thesis and to communicate orally

 In exceptional cases, students may request to change their program from a PhD to a Master's program completing the program change form and including a letter of support from your PhD supervisor.